Skip to navigation Skip to content

 Recording relationship qualifier codes

-Table 3: Lists current relationship status qualifier codes that can be recorded on a customer's record via the MS screen in the Qualifier Code field.
+Relationship status qualifier codes can be recorded on a customer's record via the Marital Status (MS) screen in the Qualifier Code field.

-Note: a system limitation does not let multiple events to be coded on the MS screen with the same event date.
+Note: due to a system limitation multiple events cannot be coded on the MS screen with the same event date.
 There may be instances where the event date will need to be recorded on the date prior to the event (for example, if Person Permitted to Enquire (PPE) authority is being ended because the customer is separating from their partner, the date of event for the PPE update must be the day prior to the separation date).
 Service Officers must follow relevant Operational Blueprint processes.

 Take care when recording a relationship qualifier code.
 Service Officers must record the correct code based on the customer's current circumstances and update the Event Date field to reflect when the change occurred.